Date Visited: Saturday 16th April 2016

 The wine itself is vinified by Kevin Sutherland at Bluebell Vineyards, who was chosen from a shortlist of contact producers because he offered the couple a very direct connection to the winemaking process, which Graham quite rightly felt was important.
 They gave Kevin a detailed brief of how they hoped the end product would taste, from which Kevin produces 7-10 different base wines each vintage.
 After much sampling and discussion, the final blend is decided upon and after three vintages it seems they are much clearer and closer to achieving the end goal.
-The other real attraction of working with Bluebell is rather more technical - the number of fermentation tanks that were offered for the production of the wine.
-Whilst other contractors offered just 4 or 5 tanks for the contract, Kevin ferments each of the 12 clones of the 3 varietals separately.
-This attention to detail really does pay dividends in the end product and the wine has winning awards from the outset, not least recognition from the IWSC and Decanter.
+The other real attraction of working with Bluebell is rather more technical – the number of fermentation tanks that were offered for the production of the wine.
+Whilst other contractors offered just four or five tanks for the contract, Kevin ferments each of the 12 clones of the three varietals separately.
+This attention to detail really does pay dividends in the end product and the wine has been winning awards from the outset, not least recognition from the IWSC and Decanter.

 In 2013 the Rosé Brut was added to the portfolio following a much better vintage, yielding around 6 times as many grapes as the previous year and producing around 23,000 bottles in all.
 Some grapes were sold to recover start-up costs and recoup some of the losses from 2012, but their brand was growing successfully.
 The packaging was conceived by Donna and the end result is not only striking, but beautiful and would certainly draw the eye on any major retailer’s shelf.

-In 2014 the Barbours hoped to add a still Pinot Noir and Chardonnay to the portfolio, but the final result on the Chardonnay was not entirely satisfactory so the wine “went back into the mix”.
+In 2014 the Barbours hoped to add a still Pinot Noir and Chardonnay to the portfolio, but the final result on the Chardonnay was not entirely satisfactory, so the wine “went back into the mix”.
 The Pinot is still in barrel and I am extremely eager to try some once available – I’m sure that Great British Wine will be reporting on it for you as soon as it is released.
 Having tried some sublime still English Chardonnay and Pinot Noir this year, we do hope that Woodchurch have made another attempt at the Chardonnay, as their signature style would create a very interesting and exciting wine.

 I’ll leave you with a lovely sentiment from Graham about the English Wine world, who he tells us is extremely close-knit and supportive – he firmly believes that he and Donna couldn’t have got to where there are now without assistance and advice from the wider English Wine community and is extremely grateful to everyone along their journey.
-I can’t help but love the vision and simplicity of the Woodchurch set-up as it is now but I sincerely wish them every success in their future development, because the wines borne from their first few vintages are truly excellent.
+I can’t help but love the vision and simplicity of the Woodchurch set-up as it is now, but I sincerely wish them every success in their future development because the wines borne from their first few vintages are truly excellent.